Bethsyf/PruebaTecnicaPokedex/README.md

 # POKEDEX

-With this app engine you can find detailed information about each of the characters of Pokemon.
+With this app you can find detailed information about each of the characters of Pokemon.
 This project have been made with ReactJS.

 ## Available Scripts